 When you visit a trampoline park, you are an invitee.
 If the property owner failed to use ordinary care in keeping the premises safe for you and your children, then the owner’s negligence makes them responsible for your injuries.

-If you were injured at a trampoline park in the Atlanta metro area, such as Sky Zone Trampoline Park, Xdrenaline or, Get Air Stone Mountain, call us at Allen & Scofield Injury Lawyers, LLC immediately.
+If you were injured at a trampoline park in the Atlanta metro area, such as Sky Zone Trampoline Park, Xdrenaline or, Get Air Stone Mountain, call us at Graham Scofield Injury Lawyers immediately.

-Call Allen & Scofield Injury Lawyers, LLC Today for Help
+Call Graham Scofield Injury Lawyers Today for Help

 Trampoline parks are meant to be fun attractions for you and your family to enjoy.
 We all reasonably expect that trampoline park owners will keep the parks safe for all visitors.
 Unfortunately, not all trampoline parks are created equally.
 Some trampoline parks are more dangerous than others, usually because the owners decided not to invest in park safety and maintenance.